AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/email-test-a-b-test/define-the-a-b-test-winner-criteria.md

    ![](assets/image2014-9-12-15-3a53-3a11.png)

-   >[!NOTE]
+   >[!IMPORTANT]
    >
-   >Marketo will only allow triggers for people who have been sent the email from this email program.
-No need to add a "Was Sent Email" filter.
+   >Marketo only allows triggers/filters for people who have been sent the email from this email program, so there's no need to add a 'Was Sent Email' filter.
+Additionally, when using an email-related trigger/filter, be sure to use "is any" as the operator.

 1. Click **Close**.